Arjun-G-04/delta-web-3/README.md

 ```
 npm run dev
 ```
-command after every new version!
+command for both client and server after every new version!